SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops-exam-problems.md

 The program that solves this problem can be divided theoretically into three parts:

   * **Reading the input data** – in the current problem, this means reading the integer **n**, followed by a **count of n integers**, each on a new line.
-  * **Processing The Input Data** – in this case, this means dividing the numbers in groups and calculating the division percentage by those groups.
+  * **Processing The Input Data** – in this case, this means dividing the numbers into groups and calculating the division percentage by those groups.
   * **Outputting the final result** – printing the histogram in the console, in the given format.

 #### Processing The Input Data